Preparing for a New School Year

 Every family wants to help their children start the new school year off on the right foot.
 And we all do as much as we can to make that happen.
 But are there specific things that we often overlook?
 We’re talking to four teachers from our region to ask what they think are the most important things for parents and families to do to make sure their kids are ready for a new school year.

-Shelia Pleasants, United Way’s Director of Community Giving, worked in early childhood education for more than 20 years, including 14 years as Executive Director of a Richmond-area early childhood center.
+Shelia Pleasants, United Way’s Director of Resource Development, worked in early childhood education for more than 20 years, including 14 years as Executive Director of a Richmond-area early childhood center.
 We asked her to share her thoughts on the importance of being prepared for a new school year as a preschool or kindergarten student.
 Read more.

 Elementary School Students